International Year of Light and Light-Based Technologies

 from 25° (ISO 250).

-Such minute details are needed only if you are writing photography-oriented
+Such minute details are needed only for programmers of photography-related

-programs and want to properly display traditional values while working
+software, who must properly display traditional indications while working

-internally in exact increments of 1/3 of an f-stop for all exposure
+internally in exact logarithmic units of 1/3 of an f-stop (or binary submultiple thereof)

 (2015-05-15) Photographic film sensitivity and grain size.